aws-samples/amazon-transcribe-live-meeting-assistant/README.md

 ## Solution overview

-The Live Meeting Assistant (LMA) sample solution captures speaker audio and metadata from your browser-based meeting app (Zoom for now, Chime & Teams coming soon), and uses [Amazon Transcribe](https://aws.amazon.com/transcribe/) for speech to text, [Knowledge Bases for Amazon Bedrock](https://aws.amazon.com/bedrock/knowledge-bases/) for contextual queries against your company's documents and knowledge sources, and [Amazon Bedrock](https://aws.amazon.com/bedrock/) for customizable transcription insights and summaries.
+The Live Meeting Assistant (LMA) sample solution captures speaker audio and metadata from your browser-based meeting app (Zoom and Chime currently), or audio only from any other browser-based meeting app, softphone or audio source.
+It uses [Amazon Transcribe](https://aws.amazon.com/transcribe/) for speech to text, [Knowledge Bases for Amazon Bedrock](https://aws.amazon.com/bedrock/knowledge-bases/) for contextual queries against your company's documents and knowledge sources, and [Amazon Bedrock](https://aws.amazon.com/bedrock/) for customizable transcription insights and summaries.

 Everything you need is provided as open source in our [GitHub repo TBD](link).
 And it's easy to deploy in your AWS account - we will show you how.
 When you’re done, you’ll wonder how you ever managed without it!